Terms and Conditions

 “Order Form” means an Order Form signed by the Customer.

-“Platform” means BridgeU’s intelligent university and course matching software platform, as may be more particularly described on the Order Form.
+“Platform” means BridgeU’s career and university guidance software platform for secondary schools, which includes the Applications and BridgeU Community services, as may be more particularly described on the Order Form.

-“Services” means the services described on the Order Form.
+“Services” means all services as described in an Order Form.

-“User Subscriptions” means the user subscriptions purchased by Customer which entitle the Authorised Users to access and use the Platform in accordance with the Agreement.
+“User Subscriptions” means the user subscriptions made available to the Customer which entitle the Authorised Users to access and use the Platform in accordance with this Agreement.